General paediatrics training

-Paediatrics is a competency-based specialty, and training is designed to enable paediatricians to deliver excellent standards of care within an evolving health service and to produce professionals who are sensitive to the needs of children and their families.
+Paediatric training enables paediatricians to deliver excellent standards of care within an evolving health service.
+It aims to produce professionals sensitive to the needs of children and their families.
 All education, training and assessment processes meet the RCPCH and General Medical Council curricula.

 On this page: